Building Reproductive Justice with Indigenous Women in Northeast Brazil

 It examines violations of Sexual and Reproductive Rights and their effects by analysing national and regional laws and policies and conducting interviews with Indigenous leaders, activists and policy makers.

-The project pays particular attention to the role of healthcare professionals and traditional healers in the construction of reproductive justice.
+The project pays particular attention to the role of healthcare professionals, traditional healers, and experts in Indigenous science in the construction of reproductive justice.

 Learn more